Service95: Service95 Book Club

-In June 2022, Dua Lipa launched the Service95 Book Club with an in-person interview with Douglas Stuart on his book Shuggie Bain at Hay Festival in Hay-on-Wye.
+In June 2023, Dua Lipa launched the Service95 Book Club with an in-person interview with Douglas Stuart on his book Shuggie Bain at Hay Festival in Hay-on-Wye.
 Each month Dua personally selects a new book to explore.
-Lipa does exclusive author interviews, and the authors share their playlists, reading lists and essays, among other editorial content around the world to get inside the author’s world.
+Lipa does exclusive author interviews, and the authors share their playlists, reading lists and essays, among other editorial content around the world to get inside the author's world.

-Authors to date include Shuggie Bain by Douglas Stuart, Pachinko by Min Jin Lee, Just Kids by Patti Smith, Half Of A Yellow Sun by Chimamanda Ngozi Adichie, The Vanishing Half by Brit Bennett, The Guest by Emma Cline, A Thousand Splendid Suns by Khaled Hosseini, Trust by Hernan Diaz, Crying In H Mart by Michelle Zauner, Swimming In The Dark by Tomasz Jedrowski, Say Nothing by Patrick Radden Keefe, Noughts & Crosses by Malorie Blackman, Bad Habit by Alana S Portero, Lincoln In The Bardo by George Saunders and On Earth We’re Briefly Gorgeous by Ocean Vuong.